Austrian firm Sommer Messtechnik launched its new Ultrasonic Snow Depth Sensor with new levels of stability, accuracy and reliability.

 Thanks to its low energy requirements, it is the ideal sensor for remote, solar-powered sites.
 Furthermore, its maintenance-free ultrasonic seal helps to reduce the total cost of ownership.

-“Changing from time measurement to signal analysis is a completely new approach that enables us to generate new data from Ultrasonic Snow Depth Sensor,” explained Christoph Sommer, sales director, Sommer Messtechnik.
+“Changing from time measurement to signal analysis is a completely new approach that enables us to generate new data from the Ultrasonic Snow Depth Sensor,” explained Christoph Sommer, sales director, Sommer Messtechnik.

 “The sensitivity and accuracy are all much improved.
 We also have precipitation and event recognition.
 For example, we can measure if snow is staying on the ground or not.”